FeminaRathod/Open-Source/Presentation.md

 ## 2. What are the Core Features of the Game?

-   i.
-Monster:
+   - Monster:
       Four Monster with random movement make the game challenging.

-   ii.
-Points system:
+   - Points system:
        Players collect food scattered across the maze, earning points.

-   iii.
-Win and Loses status:
+   - Win and Loses status:
         The game ends when Pac-man collides with monsters or collects all food items.

 ## 3. How is the Maze Designed and Rendered?

-   i.
-The maze is represented using a 2D bitmap array:
-       true values denote obstacles, while false values are walkable paths.
+   - The maze is represented using a 2D bitmap array: true values denote obstacles, while false values are walkable paths.

-   ii.
-Rendering:
+   - Rendering:
        Borders and obstacles are drawn using glRectf() for rectangular shapes.
        Food items are displayed as points using glPoints().